bmegli/ev3dev-mapping-ui/README.md

 ## Supported Platforms

 This is Unity project.
 In theory it should work on platforms ranging from desktops, through consoles to mobile devices and TVs.
-See [unity platforms](https://unity3d.com/unity/multiplatform) for the full list.
+See [Unity platforms](https://unity3d.com/unity/multiplatform) for the full list.
 Note that currently only some desktops were tested.
 Other platforms may not work, need some tweaking or disabling some functionality.

 ## State of the Project